 Empathetic Response: “Wow.
 I can see how that would make you angry.
 I apologize that this happened.
 Let me find out what I can do for you.”

 One customer service skill that can be easily overlooked by digital support staff is active listening.
-It is obviously important when communicating verbally, but can’t be ignored in text conversations either.
-Agents need to be aware and pay attention to what every online shopper has to say.
+It's clear why it's important when communicating verbally, but it can’t be ignored in text conversations either.

-Active listening requires that the agent is present in the moment, makes sure to send an acknowledgment of understanding throughout a conversation, and provides feedback when appropriate.
+Active listening requires that the agent is present in the moment, sends acknowledgments of understanding throughout the conversation, and provides feedback when appropriate.

 First, let’s look at a hypothetical customer issue: